on "Booker T. Washington and the Politics of Accommodation" by

 educating farmers and craftsmen to participate in the sharecropping

-economic system and eventually save enough to achieve independence
+economic system and eventually save enough to buy their own land

 - a model community: